SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 Move your head up and down as if you’re nodding OR tilt your head to the left and right like a cute, confused, dog.
 Adjust your neck length until any movement is negligible.
 All trackers should stay in place.

-##### Torso length (50-70)
+##### Chest length (25-40)

+Modify value until your SteamVR chest tracker is about at the middle of your spine

+##### Waist Length (20-35)

-Modify the value until your SteamVR waist tracker lines up with your belt line (you can use your controller to line them up).
+Modify value until your SteamVR waist/hip tracker lines up with your hip bones (you can use your controller to line up your IRL hip and tracker).

-##### Chest (25-40) and Waist (2-6) (when using additional spine trackers)
+##### Waist (2-6)

-Sit down hunched and modify values until the waist tracker is closest to hip.

-##### Legs (80-100)
+Experiment with it, but keep it around 2cm to 6cm.
+If you increase this value you must decrease the Waist Length value an equal amount, to best see the result you will have to move around.

+##### Upper Leg Length (35-65)

-Modify until trackers line up vertically with your real feet.
+Modify until your SteamVR knee trackers are at your knee joints.

-##### Knees (45-60)
+##### Lower Leg Length (45-60)

-Bend your knees slightly while keeping your back straight and modify the value until your feet move the least amount possible OR sit down and modify until your feet touch the floor (not floating above ground).
+Modify until your SteamVR feet trackers are at the level of your ankles.

 ##### Feet (when using feet extensions)